buudee625/proj-jaw-dropping-musicians/README.md

 - Passport
 - Google OAuth
 - YouTube IFrame Player API
-- Trello
-- Lucidchart

 <br>

-### Future Development
+# Future Development ⏳

+- Search function to search musicians by name
-- A alphabetical sorter of the musicians
+- A alphabetical sorter for the musicians database
-- The ability to edit a musician's info
-- A separate instrument dragdrop input where users can
 - An upvoting feature to show case an artist's jaw dropping factor
 - A hall of fame highlighting the most upvoted or commented artist
 - An image carousel where users can upload images